Coverage-based Example Selection for In-Context Learning: Results

-\paragraph{\bsrsc{} outperforms other variants} Comparing the performance of the variants of \BS{}, for \codex{} in Table \ref{tab:bs-codex}, and other LLMs in Fig. \ref{fig:bsr} in App. \ref{app:ablations}, it is evident that recall is on par or better than the full F1 metric.
-This supports our hypothesis that recall or coverage (of salient aspects) is a sufficient metric for informativeness.
+\paragraph{Recall outperforms other measures} Comparing the variants of \BS{}, for \codex{} in Table \ref{tab:bsbm-codex} (Top), and other LLMs in Fig. \ref{fig:bsr} in App. \ref{app:ablations}, it is evident that recall is on par with, or better than, the F1 metric.
+This supports our hypothesis that recall or coverage (of salient aspects) is a useful metric for informativeness.
 We include additional ablations in App. \ref{app:ablations}, analyzing the effect of using importance weighting (IDF) and using a larger LM to compute token embeddings for \bsrsc{}.